Sustainable City Tour

 On the guided tour the idea is to move around as a group and listen to the information and instructions given by the guide.
 Sometimes the instructions are also given for the security reasons although every participant is responsible for one's own personal safety and well-being.

 Our group size is visitor-friendly.
-One guide moves around with maximum of eight participants.
+One guide moves around with a nice small group.
 Happy Guide Helsinki reserves the right to limit and control the amount of participants so that the tour is considered safe and comfortable for all participants.

 Reservations and cancellation policy